HES-XPLAIN/hes-xplain.github.io/docs/documentation/algorithms/fidex/fidex.md

 | Default value           | `10`                |

 !!!Tip
-    If you're working with images, we recommend you specify this argument with `25`.
+    If you're working with images, we recommend setting this argument to `25`.

 ---